Ancient One: Fictional character biography

 The character who would eventually become the Ancient One was born in Kamar-Taj, "a hidden land high in the Himalayas", more than 500 years ago.
-He spent his youth as a peaceful farmer, until his friend Kaluu discovered the power of magic.
-When Kaluu shared this knowledge of the mystic arts with the Ancient One, the two disagreed on how they would use the powers.
-The Ancient One wished to turn their village into a utopia, while Kaluu desired power and conquest over nearby villages.
+He spent his youth as a simple farmer, until his friend Kaluu learned to wield magic.
+When Kaluu shared his discovery with the Ancient One, the two disagreed on how to use it.
+The Ancient One sought to use their power for the benefit of others, while Kaluu desired power and conquest over nearby villages.

-The Ancient One and Kaluu agreed to cast a spell, eliminating sickness, disease, and age from Kamar-Taj.
-Subsequently, the villagers, under Kaluu's mind-control spell, crown him king of the village.
-The Ancient One attempts to stop Kaluu, but the village of Kamar-Taj is wiped out as a result of their conflict.
-As a result, Kaluu is banished to an alternate dimension and the Ancient One is stripped of his immortality.
-Nonetheless, the Ancient One ages far more slowly than any regular human.
+The Ancient One and Kaluu combined their powers to transform Kamar-Taj into a paradise where no one grew old or sick.
+Kaluu then cast a second spell, placing the inhabitants under his control and declaring himself their ruler.
+The Ancient One defeats his old friend in mystical combat, but Kamar-Taj and its people are destroyed.
+Banishing Kaluu to an alternate dimension, the Ancient One loses his immortality and much of his original power.
+Nonetheless, the Ancient One ages far more slowly than any regular human and retains an unsurpassed knowledge of sorcery.

 Acquiring knowledge

-The Ancient One settles in the Himalaya Mountains and builds a palace as his home, together with an order of monks that he forms for his own protection and support.
-In a tournament organized by the sorcerer Aged Genghis, the Ancient One wins the title of Earth's Sorcerer Supreme and subsequently takes on responsibility for a student, who later becomes Mister Jip.
-The student is then banished from the Ancient One's home when the student is discovered by his master to have been studying forbidden books of black magic to increase his own power.
+Wiser from his past experiences, the Ancient One settles in the Himalaya Mountains and trains an order of monks to support and aid him.
+In a tournament organized by the sorcerer Aged Genghis, the Ancient One wins the title of Earth's Sorcerer Supreme and subsequently takes on a chosen successor, who later becomes Mister Jip.
+The successor is subsequently banished for studying forbidden works of dark magic; fearful of unleashing evil upon the world, the Ancient One decides not to train a new successor.